difcul/aw/3_accessing_and_extracting_data/README.md

 xmllint --xpath '/PubmedArticleSet/PubmedArticle/PubmedData/ArticleIdList' Articles.xml
 ```

+Note you can use PHP (or other programming language) to execute XPath queries: https://www.w3schools.com/php/func_simplexml_xpath.asp

 The XPath syntax enables more complex queries, try these ones:

 - ```/PubmedArticleSet/PubmedArticle/PubmedData/ArticleIdList/ArticleId[1]``` - first element of type _ArticleId_, that is a child of _ArticleIdList_.